NLB-G-Suite/hwc-business-tool/README.md

-# Coloris 2
+# Sonder
-##### Actual version : 2.0.0
-This is a new version of coloris.
-Find the original program here : [Coloris].

-The software is again under GNU license but is based on Angular 2 and Electron.
+Tiny software use to keep tracking of incoming startups on Indiegogo or Kickstarter.

-### More features are coming out :
+### Feature list :
-- Auto update
-- Easier installation
-- New interface
-- More module
-- Project management
-- Less bugs
+- Login to Kickstarter
+- Login to Indiegogo
+- Search on kickstarter and indiegogo crowdfunding projects through their APIs
+- Display seen and unseen projects
+- Leave comments on each projects
-- New design
+- Filters results
-- More explanation on how to develop myself (meaning YOU can also participate ;) )

-## How to install the software :
-Find latest version [On our website] depending of your os.
-Maybe if I find how to do, I'll use github release feature.
+- Keep tracking of site updates

 ## How to get the code :

-1) Get the code with `git clone https://github.com/Calderis/coloris-2
+1) Get the code with `git clone https://github.com/Calderis/hwc-business-tool
-2) Open the folder `cd coloris-2`
+2) Open the folder `cd hwc-business-tool`
 3) Install packages `npm install`

 You'll find all the code inside src/